 A competent DUI lawyer in West Palm Beach can challenge the results of your breath test which, in some cases, may lead to the dismissal of your case.
 Working with an attorney like Brian P. Gabriel can be tremendously advantageous.

-If you have been arrested and charged with DUI, contact our office by calling 561-622-5575 or completing our contact form for a free consultation.
+If you have been arrested and charged with DUI, contact Brian Gabriel by calling 561-622-5575 or completing our contact form for a free consultation.